vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 \[three *kūṭas* \] composing the seat \[ *pīṭha* \] of the *vidyā. * //78a//

-*mahājñānārṇave dṛṣṭ a ḥ śa ṅkā tatra na pārvati* //77//
+*mahājñānārṇave dṛṣṭ a ḥ śaṅkā tatra na pārvati* //77//

 *vidyāpīṭhanibandheṣu saṁsthito divyasiddhida ḥ * /

-Amṛtānanda explains the term *vidyāpītha* , saying that the Śrīvidyā is herself the *pīṭha* , since she is the place where Śiva andṣakti rest together.
+Amṛtānanda explains the term *vidyāpītha* , saying that the Śrīvidyā is herself the *pīṭha* , since she is the place where Śiva and śakti rest together.

 This seat is made up of the three constitutive parts \(the *kūṭas* or *bījas* \) of the *śrīvidyā* , whose meaning or spiritual import is to be experimentally realized by following the phonic process that extends from the fi rst syllable of each *kūṭa* to the ultimate phonic vibration of the *HRīṂ * that ends each of them: the phonic plane of *unmanā* , the “transmental.”
 30